vovsky/published/docs/Dispenza/2025-04-19 - Change Your Life by Changing Your Energy.md

 When you lock into that frequency, if you keep revisiting that energetic signature over again every single day, then you don't have to go anywhere and get it.
 The new job finds you.
 The new house actually finds you.

 The new relationship finds you because you are the vortex that's drawing the experience to you.

+> [!NOTE] from
+> WRITE IT DOWN & The Universe Will Bring It To You - Joe Dispenza